 Pull/chin up height

-For a full sized power rack, the pull up bar is at about 88″ high while a short rack has the pull up bar at about 78″ high.
+For a full-sized power rack, the pull-up bar is at about 88″ high while a short rack has the bar at about 78″ high.

-To do pull ups properly, (bar to chest) you need about 18” of headroom above the pull up bar.
-A good chin/pull up means you pull the bar to the top of your sternum.
+To do pull-ups properly, (bar to chest) you need about 16” of headroom above the bar.
+A good chin/pull-up means you pull the bar to the top of your sternum.
 From the top of the sternum to the top of your head is about 12”.

-However 18” is a better amount of headroom to have above the pull up bar.
-It’s little more than you strictly need but, you don’t want the top of your head to touch the ceiling at the top of a pull up.
+However 16” is a better amount of headroom to have above the bar.
+It’s little more than you strictly need but, you don’t want the top of your head to touch the ceiling at the top of a pull-up.
 Maybe you’re having a good day and you pull yourself up higher than usual.
-With 12″ headroom you’ll hit your head.
+With 12″ headroom, you’ll hit your head.
 With 18″ you can safely do so.

 Muscle up height